-This requirement applies at each co-location test antenna conducted output supporting reception in the operating band for BS type 1-O, and at each RIB supporting transmission in the operating band for BS type 2-O.
+For BS type 1-O, this requirement applies for for RIB supporting transmission in the operating band and is measured at the co-location test antenna conducted outputs.
+For BS type 2-O, the requirement applies at each RIB supporting transmission in the operating band.

 6.5.2.2 Minimum requirement